Breton Chasseurs

-Background & Formation
+Background and formation

 Following the 8 August 1784 army ordnance, several regiments of 'Chasseurs à Cheval', literally Chasseurs of Horse or Mounted Chasseurs were formed.
 The infantry companies of these regiments were grouped into four battalions, and attached to their respective regiment, leaving six battalions by the end of the year.
 However, these new massive regiments proved to be too costly and too 'heavy', so a new ordnance was decreed just four years after their formation.

 Following the 17 March 1788 ordnance, the entirety of the Light Corps or Corps Léger as it became known was completely reorganised.
 The new ordnance decreed the separation of the corps into two new separate corps, the Light Cavalry Corps or Corps de Cavalerie Léger and the Chasseur Corps or Corps de Chasseurs.
 The infantry itself was reorganised into twelve new chasseur battalions each composed of four companies, one depot company, and 12 riflemen.
 By the time of the revolution, the Chasseur Corps had a combined strength of 4,500 men.